Frequently Asked Questions – FAQs

 Do they need another tree for pollination?

 Yes.
 They are not self-pollinating.

 How can I become a member and what is seed availability?

 We would be honored to have your support as a member.
 Seed from the Ozark Chinquapin are still very rare and seed with resistance even rarer.
 However, every year we are able to ship seed with better resistance than the year before.

 The yearly membership is a minimum of $30.00 and with it you get 3-5 rare seed depending on availability detailed growing instructions, the first opportunity at the best resistance seed as they come available from research test plots, and updates on restoration efforts.
 Seed are shipped in order the memberships are received.
-A check will work fine and the mailing address is:

 When are seed shipped?

 Membership seed are shipped in order in order of received membership.
 They will usually go out in late fall or winter until seed run out.
 If the temperature drops much below freezing, shipping will cease until temperatures are again above freezing.
 If seed freeze during shipment, the roots will turn black and die.
 Any membership not filled because we run out of seed will be filled the following season.